 What Went Wrong?

-At CyberGRX, we use attack kill chains like the one I just presented to understand what your organization can do to protect itself from third-party breaches as well as what you can ask your third-parties to do to protect themselves and you from breaches.
+At CyberGRX, we use Attack Scenario Analytics including kill chains like the one just presented to understand what your organization can do to protect itself from third-party breaches as well as what you can ask your third-parties to do to protect themselves and you from breaches.
 Let’s dive into this breach and see where security personnel should have paid attention prior to the breach.

 Vendor Credential Management and Employee Training